-I consider that the disclosure of parts of the document marked 's47E(d)' would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of the Department.
+I consider that the disclosure of the parts of documents marked 's47E(d)' would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of the Department.

 Managing the security and integrity of Australia's borders is integral to the operations of the Department.
 Any prejudice to the effectiveness of the operational methods and procedures used in undertaking that role would result in a substantial adverse effect on the operations of the Department.

-Any disclosure resulting in the prejudice of the effectiveness of operational matters such as this would result in the need for the contracted service provider, the ABF, and potentially other partner agencies, to change the operational methods and/or procedures relating to the management of RPC's to avoid jeopardising their future effectiveness.
+Any disclosure resulting in the prejudice of the effectiveness of the Department's operational methods and procedures would result in the need for this Department to change those methods and/or procedures to avoid jeopardising their future effectiveness.